ergoplatform/ergodocs/docs/dev/protocol/why.md

 **Keeping all this in mind, we expect Ergo's design to be uniquely useful as Contractual Money.**

+See the [Ecosystem](https://docs.ergoplatform.com/uses/) section for an overview of all the current and potential uses for Ergo.

 ## Why Proof-of-Work?

 Ergo is based on the [Autolykos](autolykos.md) Proof-of-Work protocol.